protocol/beyond-bitswap/README.md

 The repo is conformed by the following parts:
 * [testbed](./testbed): It implements a Testground test environment and a set of python scripts to run the tests and process the results.
 * [probe](./probe): A simple CLI tool that comes pretty handy to test new implementations and debugging purposes.
+* [datasets](./datasets): Add in this directory any of the datasets you want to use in your tests.

 You will find additional documentation in these directories.